neperfepx/neper/doc/fileformat.rst

 Results can have integer values, real values, vectorial values or tensorial values.
 In the result files, values for the different entities (nodes, elements, etc.) are written on successive lines, with components written on successive columns (space delimited).
 The components of a vector, :data:`v`, are written as :data:`v1` :data:`v2` :data:`v3`.
 The components of a symmetrical tensor, :data:`t`, are written using Voigt notation, as :data:`t11` :data:`t22` :data:`t33` :data:`t23` :data:`t31` :data:`t12`.
 The components of a skwe-symmetrical tensor, :data:`t`, are written using :data:`t12` :data:`t13` :data:`t23`.
 The components of a non-symmetrical tensor, :data:`t`, are written as :data:`t11` :data:`t12` :data:`t13` :data:`t21` :data:`t22` :data:`t23` :data:`t31` :data:`t32` :data:`t33`.

 The directory also contains a hidden file, :file:`.sim`, containing information on the simulation and the content of the simulation directory.
-This file is only for internal use and is formatted as follows:
+This file is only for internal use and is formatted as follows (the sections depend on the actual content of the simulation directory and most of them are optional):

 .. code-block:: plain